OneDrive Known Folder Move and Redirection: What You Should Know?

 Microsoft recently announced a useful feature for OneDrive enterprise users.
-Administrators can now use Group Policy Objects to prompt users to redirect known Windows folders, such as Desktop, Documents, Pictures, Screenshots, and Camera Roll to OneDrive.
+Administrators can now use OneDrive Group Policy Objects to prompt users to redirect or move known Windows folders, such as Desktop, Documents, Pictures, Screenshots, and Camera Roll to OneDrive.

-Such redirection was possible earlier as well, but by making it available via easy-to-use AD GPO, Microsoft has made life much easier for administrators.
+Such OneDrive folder redirection was possible earlier as well, but by making it available via easy-to-use AD GPO, Microsoft has made life much easier for administrators.

 Why is this good news?
 Because OneDrive for Business is inherently a sync client focused on ensuring that the contents of one folder on your endpoint (namely the OneDrive folder) are synchronized with their cloud repository.